CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Responsibility:		Anthony for Test cases
 	Priority:			P3 - Low

-####	Case Number: 	10
+####  Use Case Number: 10
+	ID:					UC-10
-	Use Case Name: 	SortQuestionsByPicture
+	Title: 				SortQuestionsByPicture
-	Participants:	AppUser
-	Goal:			For AppUser to view Questions sorted based on whether they have pictures or not
+	Description:		For AppUser to view Questions sorted based on whether they have pictures or not Primary Actor:		AppUser
 	Precondition:		AppUser must be have a network connection
 	Postcondition:	    AppUser views questions grouped by whether or not they have a picture attached to them
+	Scenario:
+						1. AppUser selects on the "sort by: tab "Questions with Pictures" option in the questions menu
+						2. App displays a list of questions reflecting the question with the most pictures followed by the least.
+	Extensions:			2a.
+No questions are currently available 2a1.
+App displays error message saying no questions are currently available, try connecting to the internet.
+	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse questions with pictures
+	Status:				Testcases in production
+	Responsibility:		(Need some clarification)Test cases
+	Priority:			P3 - Low

-####	Case Number: 	11
+####  Use Case Number: 11
+	ID:					UC-11
-	Use Case Name: 	SortQuestionsDate
+	Title: 				SortQuestionsDate
-	Participants:	AppUser
-	Goal:			For AppUser to view Questions based on date
+	Description:		For AppUser to view Questions based on date Primary Actor:		AppUser
-	Precondition:	AppUser must have internet connection and be able to browse questions
+	Precondition:		AppUser must be currently able to browse questions (internet connection)
-	Postcondition:	AppUser views questions in decending order of recency
+	Postcondition:		AppUser views questions in decending order of recency Main Success
+	Scenario:
+						1. AppUser selects on the "sort by: tab "Most Recent Question" option in the questions menu
+						2. App displays a list of questions reflecting the most recent question followed by the oldest.
+	Extensions:			2a.
+No questions are currently available 2a1.
+App displays error message saying no questions are currently available, try connecting to the internet.
+	Frequency of Use: 	Likely used somewhat often by AppUsers who like to browse the most recent/oldest questions
+	Status:				Testcases in production
+	Responsibility:		Anthony for test cases
+	Priority:			P3 - Low

 ####	Case Number: 	12
 	Use Case Name: 	UpVote
 	Participants:	AppUser